CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Clariden-setup/README.md

 **CSCS and Slurm**:

-1. You should have access to the Todi cluster.
+1. You should have access to the Clariden cluster.
 2. You should have some knowledge of Slurm.

 There is a great documentation provided by the SwissAI initiative [here](https://github.com/swiss-ai/documentation).